Where the Country Road Leads

 At first glance, people from diverse ethnicities are captivating for their exotic appearance and unique ways of life.
 But take a closer look, and you'll discover remarkable similarities.
 What traditional societies all have in common is a determination to maintain their cultural identity.
 They still live the way they have for generations, preserving the past and nurturing the future, in a perpetual memorial to their ancestors.
 It is this paradox -- the stunning differences and the common humanity of the world’s cultures -- that is my constant source of wonderment and inspiration to keep traveling.

 So where did the country road lead?
-First to Bolivia, then to unimaginable places throughout Africa, Asia, Europe and Latin America.
+First to Bolivia, then to unimaginable places throughout Africa, Asia, Latin America and Europe.
 That amazing year abroad defined the course of my life.
 It gave me the opportunity and instilled in me the curiosity and courage to venture beyond my rural hometown.
 Traveling down that country road has, quite literally, meant the world to me.